Juan Cortina

-From 1836 to 1848 when Cortina was 12–24 years old, parts of the Cortina Grant North of the Rio Grande River was in the disputed territory between the Rio Grande and the Nueces Rivers, claimed by both Mexico and the Republic of Texas.
+From 1836 to 1848 when Cortina was 12–24 years old, parts of the El Espíritu Santo Land Grant & San Juan de Carricitos Land Grant North of the Rio Grande River were in the disputed territory between the Rio Grande and the Nueces Rivers, claimed by both Mexico and the Republic of Texas.
 The situation had a big impact on Cortina and his perspective on government and power.
 When the United States defeated Mexico in the Mexican–American War in 1848, Mexico was forced to cede the disputed territory to Texas.
 Cortina opposed this concession.
-However, Cortina's Mexican militia was easily defeated and forced to flee into Mexico when the Texas Rangers, the United States Army and the local militia of Brownsville, Texas and Matamoros, Tamaulipas all organized and fought against his forces.
+Under The Treaty of Guadalupe Hidalgo signed February 2, 1848 cortina would remain rightful owner of his families lands.
+However the inrush of Anglos led to many land disputes and stolen lands by the hands of the Texas Rangers or King Rangers as they were called.
+Cortina defeats the kings rangers twice claim back his lands and Brownsville.
+However, Cortina's Mexican militia was defeated and forced to flee into Mexico when the Texas Rangers, the United States Army and the local militia of Brownsville, Texas and Matamoros, Tamaulipas all organized and fought against his forces.
 According to Robert Elman, author of Badmen of the West, Cortina was the first "socially motivated border bandit," similar to Catarino Garza and Pancho Villa of later generations.
 His followers were known as the "Cortinistas."

+Cortina was a fighting and enduring soul for Mexican rights in a time of toil turmoil, his military and political achievements include: